Skip to main content

 • To Clean - MissPompadour Cleaner

-• To Bond & Block - MissPompadour Primer to prepare substrates for painting and prevent wood bleeding
+• To Bond & Block - MissPompadour Primer to prepare substrates for painting and prevent wood from bleeding

 • To Seal - MissPompadour Topcoat, gives surfaces extra scratch and impact protection